JasperFx/jasper/documentation/documentation/bootstrapping/console.md

 <!--title:Jasper in Console Applications-->

 At this time, the Jasper team is focused on hosting applications either in IIS (or nginx) or as a console application that would be suitable for running in a Docker container.
-To that end, we've added the `JasperAgent` static class in the external `Jasper.CommandLine` Nuget library as a helper for quickly standing up Jasper applications in a console application.
+To that end, we've added the `JasperAgent` static class as a helper for standing up Jasper in a console application.

 The sample usage from the <[linkto:documentation/getting_started;title=getting started]> topic would look like this: